-Why is it common among all cultures around the world to view marriage as from the Divine?
+Why is marriage viewed as from the Divine among all cultures around the world?
 Why are weddings considered sacred ceremonies?
 Maybe God created marriage, and weddings that mark it, as a picture for us to glimpse a deeper reality, one hard to see, but one that invites us – you – to enter into.

 The Rg Veda, the earliest sacred South Asian text, was written down between 2000 – 1000 BCE.
 It uses vivāha (Vivaah) for this idea of marriage as a sacred union of people in Vedic tradition.
 So marriage in these vedas is based on cosmic laws.
 It is designed by the cosmos and considered as a “sacred oneness witnessed by fire itself.”

 The Hebrew Vedas, roughly from the same period, were books from sages who received revelations from God.
 Today we know of these books as the Old Testament of the Bible.
 These books regularly used ‘wedding’ and ‘marriage’ to picture what God was going to do.
 These books anticipated the coming of Someone who would initiate an everlasting bond with people, pictured in terms of Marriage.
 The New Testament, or Gospel, announced that this Someone was Jesus – Yeshu Satsang.

 The thesis in this website is that the ancient Sanskrit and Hebrew Vedas were anticipating the same Someone.
 This is explored further, but even in terms of wedding, the parallels between the Gospels picture of Jesus’ invitation, and that of a wedding is striking.

 The Saptapadi: Seven Wedding Steps

 The central part of the wedding ceremony is the seven steps, or Saptapadi Saat Phere:

 This is when the bride and groom take seven steps and vows.
 In Vedic tradition, the Saptapadi are done around the sacred fire (agni), witnessed by Agni Deva (Divine Fire).